-Capital Leases
+Leases

-The Health and Human Services has entered into lease agreements as a lessee for financing copy machines, postage machines, and vehicles.
-These lease agreements qualify as capital leases for accounting purposes and, therefore, have been recorded at the present value of their future minimum lease payments as of the inception date.
-Capital lease payments are paid from the General Fund and the Health Services Special Revenue Fund.
+Southwest Health and Human Services entered into lease agreements as lessee for financing the acquisition of office space, vehicles, copiers, and postage machines.
+Leases are five years and have been recorded at the present value of their future minimum lease payments as of the inception date.
+Lease payments are split between the General Fund and the Health Services Special Revenue Fund.